Lincoln Academy (Maine): History

-The President's aim to limit visa applications and banning travel from some countries adds to international students' difficulty to study in the United States.

-The school also stated that "American-style" education models are being used in China creating less of a demand to study in the United States.
-In addition to Lincoln Academy, schools across New England have also suffered from a decline in international student enrollment due to a decreased interest in traveling and studying in the United States.
+The school also stated that "American-style" education models are being used in China, creating less of a demand to study in the United States.
+Other schools across New England had also suffered from a decline in international student enrollment.

 In 2011, Lincoln Academy was $1.25 million in debt with a $5 million endowment.
 Over several years, the school fell into a $10 million debt with only $7.5 million endowment in 2016.
-There was some conflict within the board of trustees as to finding solutions to the fixing the debt.
+There was conflict within the board of trustees about how to deal with the debt.

-On April 17, 2015, Lincoln Academy celebrated with Maine State Senator Angus King the grand opening of the newly constructed Cable-Burns Applied Technology and Engineering Center (abbreviated as ATEC) and a new dormitory for residential students.
-The ATEC building offers flexible, modern classroom space for traditionally-offered course such as Digital Media Production, Small Engines, Digital Photography, Human Anatomy and Physiology, Computer-Aided Design (CAD), as well as new courses such as Engineering, Invent to Learn, and Metal Sculpture.
+On April 17, 2015, Lincoln Academy opened a newly constructed Cable-Burns Applied Technology and Engineering Center (abbreviated as ATEC) and a new dormitory for residential students.
+The ATEC building offers flexible, modern classroom space for traditionally-offered courses such as Digital Media Production, Small Engines, Digital Photography, Human Anatomy and Physiology, Computer-Aided Design (CAD), as well as new courses such as Engineering, Invent to Learn, and Metal Sculpture.

-The new dorm houses 54 residential students and five faculty families.
+The 2015 dorm houses 54 residential students and five faculty families.
 Having 84 residential students on campus has expanded the diversity of the Lincoln Academy student population and has allowed the school to maintain its budget and wide range of classes during a time of shrinking student population of the Mid Coast.

-On September 25, a new synthetic surface field was dedicated in honor of Lincoln Academy graduate, William A. Clark II.
+Also in 2015, a new synthetic surface sports field was opened, named after Lincoln Academy graduate, William A. Clark II.
 The field's construction was possible because of an anonymous donation.
-Prior to the construction of the field, Lincoln Academy "has struggled with maintaining an adequate baseball and soccer field".
-Because of construction of the new dormitory and ATEC building, the conditions of the fields declined, according to school officials.
-The school built a new baseball complex on campus and the school dedicated Bowers Field in 2016 in honor of a former trustee.
+Prior to the construction of the field, Lincoln Academy had "struggled with maintaining an adequate baseball and soccer field".
+Because of construction of the new dormitory and ATEC building, the conditions of the fields had declined, according to school officials.
+The school built a new baseball complex on the campus and dedicated Bowers Field in 2016 in honor of a former trustee.

+In 2017 the school had a three-week "Eagle Term" where students could take course electives, including those of atypical subjects.
+This program ended in 2019 due to budget issue.